Tabeeb1/Basic-HTML-CSS/README.md

-# Basic-HTML
-Basic projects using only html
+Will be doing basic small projects using html only